Configuring AWS Devices

 AWS VPC Security Groups Rules

-AWS security groups are a collection of rules that govern inbound and outbound network traffic to all the AWS EC2 instances, and other entities, associated with the security group.
+AWS security groups are collections of rules that govern inbound and outbound network traffic to all AWS EC2 instances, and other entities, associated with the security group.
 Similar to the Amazon Web Services (AWS) console, Security Cloud Control displays each rule individually.

-As long as your SDC has access to the Internet, you can create and manage AWS Virtual Private Cloud (VPC) rules for the following environments:
+If your SDC has Internet access, you can create and manage AWS Virtual Private Cloud (VPC) rules for these environments:

 • A security group allowing information to or from another security group within the same AWS VPC.